Resumption of In-Person Court Proceedings

 REQUIREMENTS TO ENTER THE SALT LAKE CITY COURTHOUSE

-- You will be required to wear a mask that covers your nose and mouth, sanitize your hands, and stay at least 6’ away from others.
-You may enter the courthouse only if all the following are true:
+- Unless you are fully vaccinated, you will be required to wear a mask that covers your nose and mouth, sanitize your hands, and stay at least 6’ away from others.

 If you are required to appear for a court proceeding or have an appointment at the Salt Lake City Courthouse but do not meet the entry requirements, please contact the Clerk’s Office immediately at 801-524-6100 to make alternate arrangements.